uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0003-persistence.md

 - [G0016] APT29: APT29 has edited the `Microsoft.IdentityServer.Servicehost.exe.config` file to load a malicious DLL into the AD FS process, thereby enabling persistent access to any service federated with AD FS for a user with a specified User Principal Name.

 ### T1556.008 - Modify Authentication Process: Network Provider DLL

+Procedures:

+- Adversaries may register malicious network provider dynamic link libraries (DLLs) to capture cleartext user credentials during the authentication process.
+Network provider DLLs allow Windows to interface with specific network protocols and can also support add-on credential management functions.
+During the logon process, Winlogon (the interactive logon module) sends credentials to the local `mpnotify.exe` process via RPC.
+The `mpnotify.exe` process then shares the credentials in cleartext with registered credential managers when notifying that a logon event is happening.
+Adversaries can configure a malicious network provider DLL to receive credentials from `mpnotify.exe`.
+Once installed as a credential manager (via the Registry), a malicious DLL can receive and save credentials each time a user logs onto a Windows workstation or domain via the `NPLogonNotify()` function.
+Adversaries may target planting malicious network provider DLLs on systems known to have increased logon activity and/or administrator logon activity, such as servers and domain controllers.

 ### T1556.009 - Modify Authentication Process: Conditional Access Policies